makrai/notes/qiu2003-pretrained-nlp-survey.md

 # 3 overview of PTMs and categorization of PTMs

-* differences between PTMs are the usages of contextual encoders (2.2), pre-training tasks, and purposes.
-We have briefly
+* differences between PTMs are the usages of contextual encoders (2.2), pre-training tasks, and purposes
-* In this section, [ pre-training tasks and ] a taxonomy of PTMs
+* In this section, [pre-training tasks and] a taxonomy of PTMs

 ## 3.1 Pre-training Tasks

-3. Self-Supervised learning: predict any part of the input from other parts in
+3. Self-Supervised learning: predict any part of the input from other parts

 ### 3.1.3 Permuted Language Modeling (PLM)